 - Medicare cards do not expire, so be wary of someone saying they need to send you a new one.

-How to Protect Yourself from Medicare Fraud
+How to Protect Yourself from Medicare Scams

 Guard your personal information and contact Medicare if you have any questions or concerns.
 A good rule of thumb is not to give out potentially sensitive information over the Internet or phone.